Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

-However if all scattering lengths $a_\ell$ and effective radii $r_\ell$ are of the same order of magnitude, $\sim\!R$, the complete (according to the power counting rules \cite{HamFur00} which apply, strictly speaking, only to this case) order $(k_{\rm F}R)^3$ contribution to the ground state energy depends also on $a_1$ and $r_0$ and it has been shown in \cite{PECABO2} that in this case the character of the phase transition (at zero temperature) predicted by this approximation depends on the relative magnitudes and signs of the parameters $a_1$, $r_1$ and $a_0>0$ (that is, on the more detailed characteristics of the underlying potential $V_{\rm pot}$).
-The computation in which to all orders resummed are only (some) contributions depending on the powers of $k_{\rm F}a_0$ corresponds rather to the situation encountered in physics of dilute atomic gases in which the $s$-wave scattering length $a_0$ (it can be of either sign) is made positive and very large compared to the remaining parameters ($|a_0|\gg R\sim |a_1|,|r_1|,\dots$) by exploiting properties of the Feshbach resonances (see e.g. \cite{ChiGriJuTie}).
+However if all scattering lengths $a_\ell$ and effective radii $r_\ell$ are of the same order of magnitude $\sim\!R$, the complete (according to the power counting rules \cite{HamFur00} which apply, strictly speaking, only to such a case) order $(k_{\rm F}R)^3$ contribution to the energy density depends also on $a_1$ and $r_0$ and it has been shown in Ref. \cite{PECABO2} that in this case the character of the phase transition (at zero temperature) predicted by this approximation depends on the relative magnitudes and signs of the parameters $a_1$, $r_1$ and $a_0>0$ (that is, on the more detailed characteristics of the underlying potential $V_{\rm pot}$).
+The computation (such as the one done in Ref. \cite{He1}) in which to all orders resummed are (some) contributions depending only on powers of $k_{\rm F}a_0$ correspond rather to the situation encountered in physics of dilute atomic gases in which the $s$-wave scattering length $a_0$ (it can be of either sign) is made positive and very large compared to the remaining parameters ($|a_0|\gg R\sim |a_1|,|r_1|,\dots$) by exploiting properties of the Feshbach resonances (see e.g. Ref. \cite{ChiGriJuTie}).
 In this case however the underlying interaction of fermions (atoms) is attractive and the scattering length $a_0$ is positive in the regime in which bound states composed of two fermions of opposite spins can form.
-The true ground state of the system is then very different than the one of nointeracting atoms (they may not be adiabatically connected to one another in the thermodynamic limit implicit in the field theory approach) which is used in perturbative computations performed within the effective field theory approach.
-Although the formulae for the system's energy density $E/V$ obtained perturbatively (or with the help of a resummation) by expanding around the ground state of noninteracting fermions can seem to imply the transition to the ordered state, they apply at best to a metastable (from the thermodynamic point of view) state of the system and in real experiments the transition (which in principle could occur in a metastable state \cite{Pippard}) to the ferromagnetic state has in fact not been observed \cite{ItFMObs,ItFMNotObsT,ItFMNotObsE} due to the too rapid formation (at very low temperatures at which these experiments were carried out) of atomic dimers (bosons).
-It can be also remarked that in the situation in which the underlying interaction is attractive (despite giving rise to a positive $s$-wave scattering length) the mentioned qualitative argument for the occurrence of the transition no longer applies and the expectation that the transition should occur is mainly based on the textbook mean field correction to the energy density \cite{Kesio,Pathria} (equivalent to the first order correction of the perturbative expansion) which depends only on the $s$-wave scattering length $a_0$.
+The true ground state of the system is then very different from the one of nointeracting atoms (they may not be adiabatically connected to one another in the thermodynamic limit implicit in the field theory approach) which is used in perturbative computations performed within the effective field theory approach.
+In view of that the energy density $E/V$ obtained perturbatively by expanding around the ground-state of the system of noninteracting fermions most probably is the energy density of the metastable (from the thermodynamic point of view) state in which a real gas of cold fermionic atoms finds itself just after switching the external magnetic field so that the $s$-wave scattering length $a_0$ becomes positive and large.
+However, although the dependence on the polarization of this energy density indicates that the transition to the ferromegnetic state (which in principle could occur in a metastable state \cite{Pippard}) should occur, a too short lifetime of the gas metastable state may prevent its observation in real systems.
+Therefore the failure of the attempts to observe such a transition \cite{ItFMObs,ItFMNotObsT,ItFMNotObsE} in experiments is usually attributed to the too rapid formation (at very low temperatures at which these experiments were carried out) of atomic dimers (bosons).
+It should however be remarked that in the situation in which the underlying interaction is attractive (despite giving rise to a positive $s$-wave scattering length) the mentioned qualitative argument for the occurrence of the transition no longer applies and the expectation that the transition should occur is mainly based on the textbook mean field correction to the energy density \cite{Kesio,Pathria} (equivalent to the first order correction of the perturbative expansion) which depends only linearly on the $s$-wave scattering length $a_0$.